Blind Japan Project

 • Related social media posts have received 100,000s of impressions

-• Reached 10,000s of people around the world across X, Instagram, YouTube, podcasts, print media, and real world interactions
+• Reached 10,000s of people around the world across X, Instagram, YouTube, podcasts, print media, Japanese TV, and real world interactions

 • Educated countless people about the purpose of the white cane and how visual impairments can range from mild vision loss to total blindness